FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/obs_bucket.md

     data in the bucket is duplicated and stored in multiple AZs.
     Changing this creates a new bucket.

+* `parallel_fs` - (Optional, Bool, ForceNew) Whether enable a bucket as a parallel file system.
+Changing this will create a new bucket.

 * `region` - (Optional) If specified, the region this bucket should reside in.
 Otherwise, the region used by the provider.
     Changing this creates a new bucket.